LiamHughes599/DetroitDinner/README.md

 # DetroitDinner
-A Detroit themed restaurant in Idaho
+An Irish Cafe in Idaho